HackYourFuture/Assignments/README.md

 > Tip: for an overview of the keyboard shortcuts available in VSCode, select the **Help**, **Keyboard Shortcut Reference** menu commands.
 This will open a PDF file in the standard browser, listing all available shortcuts.

-The most convenient way to run an exercise from the command line is to use the **exercise runner** included in this repo.
+The most convenient way to run an exercise from the command line is to use the **exercise runner** included in this repository.
 Type the following command to run an exercise this way:

 ```text
 npm start